marcomoroni/portfolio-2/content/2017-04-01-monument-valley-opengl.md

 +++
-title = "A scene with impossible geometries made using OpenGL that replicates the art style of the game Monument Valley" slug = "mv" template = "portfolio-entry.html"
+title = "Impossible shapes made using OpenGL that replicate the art style of the game Monument Valley" slug = "mv" template = "portfolio-entry.html"
 [extra]